-This booklet has been prepared for the purpose of acquainting all student, patrons, and USD #359 staff with the organization and practices of Argonia Junior/Senior High School.
-Please read it carefully and keep it as a reference.
+This handbook has been prepared for the purpose of acquainting all student, patrons, and USD #359 staff with the organization and practices of Argonia Junior/Senior High School.
+Please read it carefully and use it as a reference.

-Argonia USD #359 / 2017-2018 Calendar
+Argonia USD #359 / 2018-2019 Calendar